claws-scot/claws-scot.github.io/meetings/meeting-220613-N.md

           <br>
       </div>
     + more and more precise as nseeds is increased.
 Graph _A'_ vs. nseeds, does it converge?, use Richardson's extrapolation to get _A'_(nseeds &#8594; &#8734;)

-NB: primed quantities are quantities extracted from OpenDrift simulations
-Non-primed quantities are found in Edwards and Sharples (1986).

 Total area GeoJSON = 106.26 km<sup>2</sup>